 Data transport requirements:

-The standard will support concurrent operation of low, medium and high throughput endpoint devices with the following characteristics:
+The standard will support concurrent operation of low, medium, and high throughput endpoint devices with the following characteristics:

 Low- throughput end point requirements:

 End user throughput < 1 kb/s.
-Given the periodicity characteristics, this seems to be a peak throughput, not average.
+Note: Given the periodicity characteristics, this seems to be a peak throughput, not average.

 End to end latency: in most cases, not time sensitive.
 One use case requires end to end latency < 100 msec.
 Other use cases require end to end latency below 1 second or higher.

-# of endpoints per base station: up to 150
+Number of endpoints per base station: up to 150

 Most use cases in this category are fixed but some are mobile.